vigneshbhuvan-nus/tp/docs/UserGuide.md

 1. Download the latest jar file [here](https://github.com/AY2021S1-CS2103T-T09-4/tp/releases/new)
 2. Copy the jar file to your folder of choice (we recommend on your desktop!)
 3. Double-Click the file to start the application.
-The GUI should appear in a few seconds
+The GUI should appear in a few seconds and it should look like Figure 2.

+Figure 2.
+GreenTea's GUI

 ![GreenTea](images/user-guide/2EmptyGUIWithAnnotation.png)
-Figure 2.
-Different parts of GreenTea's GUI
+Figure 3.
+Annotated GUI

+Figure 3 is simply an annotated version of Figure 2 that we will use to explain the GUI.
-From Figure 2, there are four main components to the GUI.
+There are four main components to the GUI.
 The deck list, the tab panels, the result display and the command box

 1. Deck List - The deck list displays all the decks that you currently have in GreenTea.
+A deck is a list of entries and an entry consists of a word and a translation.
 It will update as you keep adding decks.
-2. Tab Panels - The main features of GreenTea are seperated into different tabs.
+2. Tab Panels - The main features of GreenTea are separated into tabs.
 The tabs will change automatically, depending on your commands, so you do not need to worry about changing the tabs manually.
+GreenTea currently has four different tabs.
+    1. Start Tab: Consists of the welcome page that is shown on startup of the application.
+    2. Entries Tab: Displays all the entries of a selected deck.
+    3. Quiz Tab: Displays the current.
+    4. Statistics Tab: Displays the score of your past attempts of the current selected deck or overall.

+    We understand that you might be curious about each part of the GUI, don't worry, in this chapter we will briefly look through every part of the GUI.
 3. Result Display - The result display is where the outcome of your commands are shown.
-It will show you if your command has been successfully carried out, or if there are errors in your command formats.
+GreenTea will feedback to you if your command has been successfully carried out, or if there are errors in your command formats.
-4. Command Box - The command box is where you type in all your commands.
+4. Command Box - The command box is where you type in your commands.
 Pressing **enter** on your keyboard will execute the commands.

 5. Try typing these commands to start playing with GreenTea

-    - `new Japanese Animals`: Creates a new Deck called `Japanese Animals`
+    - `new Japanese Animals`

     ![GreenTea](images/user-guide/3JapaneseAnimalDeck.png)
-    Figure 3.
+    Figure 4.
 New deck called Japanese Animals

+    Your screen should now look like Figure 4.
+    The previous command that you wrote created a new Deck in GreenTea called `Japanese Animals`.
+    Notice that the Deck List has been updated to include a new Deck called `Japanese Animals` with an index `1`.

-    - `select 1` selects the first Deck `Japanese Animals`
+    - `select 1`

     ![GreenTea](images/user-guide/4SelectDeckExample.png)
-    Figure 4.
+    Figure 5.
 Selecting the first deck in the list

-    - `add w/Dolphin t/Iruka`: Adds a new Entry into the selected deck with the word `Dolphin` and the translation `Iruka`
+    Your screen should now look like Figure 5.
+    The previous command that you wrote made GreenTea `select` the deck with index `1` which happens to be the Deck `Japanese Animals` that you have created previously.
+Notice that the current tab has automatically changed to the Entries Tab.
+The Entries Tab is empty because there are currently no entries in `Japanese Animals`.
+Let's fix that shall we?

+    - `add w/Dolphin t/Iruka`

     ![GreenTea](images/user-guide/5AddEntryExample.png)
-    Figure 5.
-Adding an entry
+    Figure 6.
+Adding an Entry

+    Your screen should now look like Figure 6.
+    The previous command that you wrote added a new Entry into the selected deck.
+The entry consists of the word `Dolphin` and the translation `Iruka`.
+Notice that the Entries Tab, which displays the current selected deck, has updated accordingly.
+Now, let us try editing the entry using the japanese characters for `Dolphin` instead of the translation `Iruka`.

-    - `edit 1 t/イルカ`: Edits first Entry and change the existing translation `Iruka` into `イルカ`
+    - `edit 1 t/イルカ`

     ![GreenTea](images/user-guide/6EditEntryExample.png)
-    Figure 6.
+    Figure 7.
 Editing an entry

+    Your screen should look like Figure 7.
+    The previous command modified the translation of the entry from `Iruka` to `イルカ`.
+Notice that now the first entry in the entries tab has the word `Dolphin` and the translation `イルカ`.
+Congratulations!
+You have now created a brand new deck called `Japanese Animals` with a new entry of the word `Dolphin` and the translation `イルカ`.

+6. Now, let us try to play a game of FlashCards.
+Note than in our application, we use the terms Flashcards and Quizzes interchangeably.
+Try typing and entering the following commands into GreenTea.

+    - `/play`
+    Figure 8.
+Playing a Game of Flashcards

+    Your screen should now look like Figure 8.
+    The command you wrote previously switched GreenTea into Quiz mode.
+This means that all commands written from now on will be treated as answers to the question given by GreenTea.

 6. Refer to [Chapter 6 Features](#6-features) for a detailed explanation for each command.